-The Adviser will rebalance the Fund's allocation in Underlying Bond Funds to an equal-weight allocation on an annual basis.
-The Adviser may sell an Underlying Bond Fund as part of its annual re-balancing or to invest in another security believed to offer superior investment opportunities based on the Adviser's investment criteria discussed above.
 The Adviser may add new Underlying Bond Funds or replace or eliminate existing Underlying Bond Funds without notice or shareholder approval.
 The Fund may hold cash or invest in short-term paper and other short-term investments (instead of allocating investments to an Underlying Bond Fund) as deemed appropriate by the Adviser.